 To understand the stakeholders who would be affected by Verto and implement a solution that fits into the ER workflow, we recruited and interviewed a variety of healthcare providers including physicians, nurses, medical students, and imaging technicians.

 - The ER is a complex, intense, and emotional environment.

 - The interface must be intuitive, as the number of patients who present solely with dizziness will likely not warrant a dedicated technician.

 - The interface must provide a quantitative result to assist the healthcare professional in determining the next steps for care.

-We began by creating low fidelity paper prototypes and wireframes to understand the high level functions of the interface.
-In our later sprints, we moved toward a higher fidelity, digital interface.
-With each iteration, we tested with various medical professionals such as Emergency Room physicians, nurses, and imaging technicians to incorporate the needs of our stakeholders.
+We first created low fidelity paper prototypes and wireframes to understand the high level functions required.
+In our later sprints, we moved toward a higher fidelity, interactive paper prototype and then a digital interface.